dy/sprae/r&d.md

   + same as in JS
   + we rarely need both key and value
   + possibly less issue with store
+  + it's hard to remember if it's k,v or v,k

 ### [ ] ALT: keep only `k in b`